bpogroup/bpo-project/docs/_sources/howto.rst.txt

 tasks that completed and the average processing time and waiting time per task.
 The reporter takes the warmup time as a parameter, i.e. the simulation time during which no data is collected for reporting.

-Now, the simulator can be run for the problem instances with the planner and the reporter.
+Now, the simulator can be run for a number of replications of the problem with the planner and the reporter.
 The simulator also takes an amount of simulation time for which it should be run.
 The simulator returns a list of results.
 This is the information that the reporter generates for each instance, i.e. the list has as many results as there are problem instances.